grafana/grafana/docs/sources/developers/angular_deprecation.md

 # Angular support deprecation

-Angular plugin support is deprecated, and it will be removed in a future release.
-There are still many community plugins that depend on Grafana’s angular plugin support for them to work.
-The same is true for many internal (private) plugins developed over the years by Grafana users.
-Grafana version 9 will have a server configuration option, global for the whole instance, that will control if angular plugin support is available or not.
-By default angular support is still enabled but this will soon change as we complete the migration of all angular code in the core product.
+Angular plugin support is deprecated and will be removed in a future release.
+There are still many community plugins that rely on Grafana's Angular plugin support to work.
+The same is true for many internal (private) plugins that have been developed by Grafana users over the years.
+Grafana version 9 has a server configuration option that is global to the entire instance and controls whether Angular plugin support is available or not.
+By default, Angular support is still enabled, but that will change soon once we complete the migration of all Angular code in the core product.

 ## Why are we deprecating angular support?

-AngularJS is an old frontend framework that stopped active development many years ago.
-As a result, it is a security risk.
-AngularJS also requires unsafe-eval in the CSP (Content Security Policy) settings which also reduces the security level of how javascript is executed in the browser.
+AngularJS is an old front-end framework whose active development stopped many years ago.
+Therefore, it poses a security risk.
+AngularJS also requires unsafe-eval in the CSP (Content Security Policy) settings, which also reduces the security of running JavaScript in the browser.

 ## When will angular plugins stop working?

-We hope to migrate the last remaining angular code in core Grafana later this year.
-Then the setting enable_angular_support can be disable by default.
-This will make all angular plugins stop working.
-If you still depend on community or internally developed plugins that require AngularJS then you will have to enable this option.
+Our goal is to transfer all the remaining Angular code to the core of Grafana before Grafana 10 is released in Summer 2023.
+Once this is done, the option "[angular_support_enabled](https://github.com/grafana/grafana/blob/main/conf/defaults.ini#L359)" will be disabled by default, resulting in the deactivation of all Angular plugins.
+In case you still rely on AngularJS-based plugins developed internally or by the community, you will need to enable this option to continue using them.

-This is a good time to start working on migrating plugins to React.
+## When will we remove angular support completely?

-Our plan is to fully remove angular plugin support in version 10 released in 2023.
-Meaning all plugins that do depend on angular will stop working and this temporary option to enable it introduced in v9 will be removed.
+Our plan is to completely remove support for Angular plugins in version 11, which will be released in 2024.
+This means that all plugins that depend on Angular will stop working and the temporary option introduced in version 10 to enable Angular will be removed.

 ## How do I migrate an angular plugin to React?